-- the inability to negotiate manufacturing agreements with third parties under commercially reasonable terms; - reduced control as a result of using third-party manufacturers for all aspects of manufacturing activities; - the risk that these activities are not conducted in accordance with our study plans and protocols; - · termination or nonrenewal of manufacturing agreements with third parties in a manner or at a time that is costly or damaging to us; and disruptions to the operations of our third-party manufacturers or suppliers caused by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier.
+- the inability to negotiate manufacturing agreements with third parties under commercially reasonable terms; - reduced control as a result of using third-party manufacturers for all aspects of manufacturing activities; - · the risk that these activities are not conducted in accordance with our study plans and protocols; - · termination or nonrenewal of manufacturing agreements with third parties in a manner or at a time that is costly or damaging to us; and - disruptions to the operations of our third-party manufacturers or suppliers caused by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier.

 We may be forced to manufacture LVV and drug product ourselves, for which we may not have the capabilities or resources, or enter into an agreement with a different manufacturer, which we may not be able to do on reasonable terms, if at all.
 In some cases, the technical skills required to manufacture our LVV or drug product candidates may be unique or proprietary to the original manufacturer, and we may have difficulty or there may be contractual restrictions prohibiting us from, transferring such skills to a back-up or alternate supplier, or we may be unable to transfer such skills at all.
-Any of these events could lead to clinical study delays or failure to obtain marketing approval, or impact our ability to successfully commercialize our potential products.
+Any of these events could lead to clinical study delays or failure to obtain marketing approval, or impact our ability to successfully commercialize our products.
 Some of these events could be the basis for FDA action, including injunction, recall, seizure or total or partial suspension of production.

-We and our contract manufacturers are subject to significant regulation with respect to manufacturing our product candidates.
+We and our contract manufacturers are subject to significant regulation with respect to manufacturing our products and product candidates.
 The manufacturing facilities on which we rely may not continue to meet regulatory requirements and have limited capacity.

-All entities involved in the preparation of therapeutics for clinical studies or commercial sale, including our existing contract manufacturers for our product candidates, are subject to extensive regulation.
+All entities involved in the preparation of therapeutics for clinical studies or commercial sale, including our existing contract manufacturers for our products and product candidates, are subject to extensive regulation.
 Some components of a finished therapeutic product approved for commercial sale or used in late-stage clinical studies must be manufactured in accordance with GMP.
-These regulations govern manufacturing processes and procedures (including record keeping) and the implementation and operation of quality systems to control and assure the quality of investigational products and products approved for sale.
-Poor control of production processes can lead to the introduction of adventitious agents or other contaminants, or to inadvertent changes in the properties or stability of our product candidates that may not be detectable in final product testing.
+These regulations govern manufacturing processes and products approved for sale.
+Poor control of production processes can lead to the introduction of adventitious agents or other contaminants, or to inadvertent changes in the properties or stability of our products and product candidates that may not be detectable in final product testing.
 We or our contract manufacturers must supply all necessary documentation in support of a BLA on a timely basis and where required, must adhere to the FDA's or other regulator's good laboratory practices ("GLP"), and GMP regulations enforced by the FDA or other regulator through facilities inspection programs.
 Some of our contract manufacturers have not produced a commercially-approved product and therefore have not obtained the requisite FDA or other marketing approvals to do so.
-Our facilities and quality systems and the facilities and quality systems of some or all of our third-party contractors must pass a pre-approval inspection for compliance with the applicable regulations as a condition of marketing approval of our potential products.
-In addition, the regulatory authorities may, at any time, audit or inspect a manufacturing facility involved with the preparation of our potential products or the associated quality systems for compliance with the regulations applicable to the activities being conducted.
+Our facilities and quality systems of some or all of our third-party contractors must pass a pre-approval inspection for compliance with the applicable regulations as a condition of marketing approval of our products and products and products.
+In addition, the regulatory authorities may, at any time, audit or inspect a manufacturing facility involved with the preparation of our products and product candidates or the associated quality systems for compliance with the regulations applicable to the activities being conducted.
 If these facilities do not pass a pre-approval plant inspection, FDA or other marketing approval of the products will not be granted.